JStateson/MacroViewer/README.md

 A tar with latest binaries can be downloaded if you do not wish to build the app

-The tar also has the sample macro html and a sample signature xml
+The tar also has the sample macro html, txt and a sample signature xml